 Figure 1: Plot of different hominins and their temporal location Campbell, Fig 34.40, Copyright © 2008 Pearson Education, Inc., publishing as Pearson Benjamin Cummings

-Key features shared by the lineage leading to humans include bipedalism (walking upright on two limbs) and smaller canines.
-There was a large increase in diversity about 4-2mya in Africa.
+Key hominin features include bipedalism (walking upright on two limbs) and smaller canines.
+There was a large increase in hominin diversity about 4-2mya.

 Evolution of Homo